 - Hospitals, HMOs and doctors not telling the patient about alternative diagnoses, treatment and therapies.
 This seems to be happening more and more - physicians and healthcare providers not bothering to inform patients and discuss options.

 This last one - not telling the patient - happened to me with one of my kids and a condescending doctor who thought he knew better than a parent what was best for the child.
 Let me tell you, I was pissed.
 How dare this doctor presume to make a choice for one of my kids without even discussing options with me.
+It was not a serious health issue but it showed the doctor's attitude - and the hospital he worked for as well.

 Let me tell you, when we see that in one of our cases, it is very powerful with a jury.